 TIMOTHY LONGO, SR.

 Chief Timothy J. Longo, Sr., began his law enforcement career with the Baltimore Police Department in 1981.
 In September of 1990, he was reassigned to the Education and Training Division as the agency’s primary law instructor.
 April of 1993, he assumed command of the department’s Special Investigation Section within the Internal Investigation Division.
 His duties focused on the investigation of criminal wrongdoing within the department’s ranks.
 Chief Longo retired and served briefly as a Senior Associate with a public sector consulting firm in Rockville, Maryland.
-In February of 2001, he was selected to serve as the Chief of Police for the City of Charlottesville, Virginia.
+In February of 2001, he was selected to serve as the Chief of Police for the City of Charlottesville, Virginia and recently retired in 2016.
 Chief Longo is a graduate of Towson University in Baltimore where he served as an Adjunct Professor.
 He is a graduate of the University of Baltimore, School of Law.
 Chief Longo lectures across America in the field of Ethics, Professional Standards and Internal Affairs.

 Jim is a retired Commander from the Los Angeles Police Department.
 He was instrumental in the creation of the LAPD Force Investigation Division in response to the DOJ Consent Decree.
 Since retirement he has assisted the San Luis Obispo Sheriff’s Office in its administrative investigations and continues to teach force investigation concepts.

 Stephen Campbell began his Law Enforcement career with the Providence Rhode Island Police Department in 1982 and retired at the rank of Major, Commander of the Investigative Division in 2008.
 During his 26 years he worked in numerous bureaus within the department including the Detective Bureau, and developed and commanded the Domestic Violence Unit.
 He has investigated over 100 homicides and numerous suicides, accidental and natural deaths.